-All products must have a 4-H Food Preservation Explanation Card (512-07)v that must be thoughtfully and completely filled out by the 4-H'er with ALL information, and complete instructions/recipe.
+All products, including all preserved products in gifts packs, must have a 4-H Food Preservation Explanation Card (512-07) with complete information and instructions/recipe.
+Entries in the Celebrate our World classes must also include the Celebrate our World Explanation Card (998-03).
 Explanation Cards are available at the county Extension office or on the State 4-H website.

-All containers must have a label or tape with member name, county, and class number placed on the bottom of the container, so product is visible.
+In addition, all containers must have a label or tape with member name, county, and class number.
+Label